LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/001-using-glue-studio.md

 :::important
 The aim of this guide is to help you get started in creating and testing your Glue jobs.
-Once your Glue job is ready and working as expected, you can refer to [this guide][create-glue-jobs] to deploy your Glue job to the Data Platform AWS account and then delete your manually created job afterwards.
+Once your Glue job is ready and working as expected, you can refer to [this guide][deploy-glue-jobs] to deploy your Glue job to the Data Platform AWS account and then delete your manually created job afterwards.
 :::